Skip to main content

 pub fn watch_entity(&mut self, entity: Entity)

-Observe the given entity.
-This will cause the Observer to run whenever the Event is triggered for the entity.
+Observes the given entity (in addition to any entity already being observed).
+This will cause the Observer to run whenever an EntityEvent::event_target is the given entity.
 Note that if this is called after an Observer is spawned, it will produce no effects.

 Examples found in repository?